freenas/freenas-docs/userguide/system.rst

 **Creating separate passwords for each SED**

 Go to
-:menuselection:`Storage --> View Disks`.
+:menuselection:`Storage --> Volumes --> View Disks`.
-Click |ui-options| for the confirmed SED, then :guilabel:`Edit`.
-Enter and confirm the password in the :guilabel:`SED Password` and :guilabel:`Confirm SED Password` fields.
-Disks that have a configured SED password show bullets in their row of the :guilabel:`SED Password` column of
-:menuselection:`Storage --> View Disks`.
+Click the confirmed SED, then :guilabel:`Edit`.
+Enter and confirm the password in the :guilabel:`Password for SED` and :guilabel:`Confirm SED Password` fields.
+Disks that have a configured SED password show bullets in their row of the :guilabel:`Password for SED` column of :menuselection:`Storage --> Volumes --> View Disks`.
 Conversely, the rows in that column will be empty for disks that do not support SED or are unlocked using the global password.